Bill Wood (baseball): Baseball career

-At the time he was hired, the club was on the cusp of a downswing that required releasing highlight players of the mid-1980s teams to try and build again.
+At the time he was hired, the club was on the cusp of a downswing that required releasing highlight players of the mid-1980s teams to try to build again.
 The 1987 team had a 76–86 win-loss record, twenty wins less than the division winning 1986 team.
 In addition to the trade of Andersen for Bagwell, the team traded players like Bill Doran and Glenn Davis and brought on younger players such as Steve Finley, Curt Schilling, and Pete Harnisch, while experienced pitchers Danny Darwin and Dave Smith were allowed to leave in free agency.
 Kenny Lofton, who played his first games of his MLB career that year, was traded for a catching prospect and a pitcher on the Cleveland Indians.
 Darryl Kile (drafted in 1987) also made his impact for Wood's Astros when he made his debut in 1991.
 Luis Gonzalez (drafted in 1990) was quoted as saying the team had a quality nucleus that deserved to not be "torn apart".
 Nolan Ryan, who pitched for the Astros from 1980 to 1988, left for the Texas Rangers during Wood's tenure with Houston.
 The Astros had extended an $800,000 contract offer to Ryan rather than the million dollar contract he had played under for nine seasons; despite a second offer of $1.3 million from the Astros, Ryan signed with the Rangers for $1.6 million on December 8, 1988.

 In Wood's six seasons as GM, the Astros had four seasons of a .500 winning percentage or better while finishing no better than third place in any of the seasons.
 Wood served as GM until he was fired by owner Drayton McLane (who had bought the team the previous year) on October 6, 1993.
 Wood was replaced by Bob Watson.

 Wood was hired as a special assistant to the GM of the Cincinnati Reds in December 2003 and served in that capacity from 2004 to 2005.